ooni/spec/nettests/ts-018-whatsapp.md

 }
 ```

+Since 2020-02-17, this methodology has started failing consistently as
+documented in the bugs section at the end of this document.

 For every IP, both consistent and inconsistent, we then try to establish a TCP session to port `443`
 and `5222`.